imruljubair/byhand/README.md

 Release downloads include `SHA256SUMS`; the installer verifies the archive before extracting or installing it.

-Version 0.3.0 includes automatic update notifications and verified standalone self-updates.
+Version 0.3.1 includes automatic update notifications and verified standalone self-updates with a bundled CA certificate store.
 Terminal and HTML output remain enabled for the Llama visualization family across Ollama, local, and remote sources.
 Other engine-supported model families will be enabled gradually in later tested releases.